-- a) Regulatory framework: There is no regulatory framework for GE animals. - b) Innovative biotechnologies: Ecuador has yet to decide, or not, how to regulate innovative biotechnologies such as genome editing in animals. - c) Labeling and traceability: No specific requirements exist other than the labeling requirements that apply to food products containing GE plants.
+- a) Regulatory framework: There is no regulatory framework for GE animals or cloning. - b) Approvals: None at this time. - c) Innovative biotechnologies: Ecuador has yet to decide if and how to regulate innovative biotechnologies such as genome editing in animals and cloning. - d) Labeling and traceability: No specific labeling or traceability requirements exist other than the labeling requirements that apply to food products containing GE plants.
 FAS/Quito is not aware of any traceability requirements.
-However, as in the case of plants, the responsibility over traceability falls under the trader who must be able to certify that an ingredient is not "transgenic". - d) Intellectual property rights (ipr): There are no biotechnology-specific IPR regulations. - e) International treaties/forums: Ecuador does not officially support international groups that back or oppose GE animals or cloning. - f) Related issues: None at this time.
+However, as in the case of plants, the responsibility over traceability falls under the trader who must be able to certify that an ingredient is not "transgenic". - e) Intellectual property rights (IPR): There are no biotechnology-specific IPR regulations. - f) International treaties/forums: Ecuador does not officially support international groups that back or oppose GE animals or cloning. - g) Related issues: None at this time.